Implementing UPDATE operation

 What's next

-Here, we've implemented a service method and client method for updating a blog post.
-We've also added exception handling.
-Next, we'll implement a method for deleting a blog post.
+In this step, we've implemented a service method for updating a blog post.
+We've also added an exception handler.